TaiyoMatsumoto/VoltronicAxpertSolarMonitorBMS/README.md

 Step 2.
 Bind USB devices under static name /dev/axpert and /dev/bms.
 For instructions how to bind click on https://unix.stackexchange.com/questions/66901/how-to-bind-usb-device-under-a-static-name

-Step 3.
-Copy (use scp command) all *.py and *.sh scripts into folder /home/pi, if needed apply chmod +x command
+Step 3. clone git repository or copy (use scp command) all *.py and *.sh scripts into folder /home/pi, if needed apply chmod +x command

 Step 4.
 Create and activate rc-local service.
 Follow the guideline found on https://www.troublenow.org/752/debian-10-add-rc-local/